 One of several warning messages may display if you try to place a fixture or appliance into a cabinet that it is not designed to insert into.

 Create cabinets that accommodate wheelchairs by increasing the height and depth of the toe kick or by raising the cabinet off the floor.

-Create frameless cabinets by using the settings located on the Front and Door/Drawer tabs of the cabinet Specification dialog.
+Add multiple moldings to a single cabinet by using the Offset settings located on the Moldings panel of the Cabinet Specification dialog.

-You can specify shelving in a cabinet and control attributes such as number, depth, spacing and thickness on the Front panel of the Cabinet Specification dialog.
+You can specify shelving in a cabinet and control attributes such as number, depth, spacing and thickness all within the Cabinet Specification dialog.